machinetranslate/machinetranslate.org/languages/russian.md

 In the 2010s, while most providers used bridging or pivoting via English for most language pairs, Yandex Translate launched direct translation between Russian and many languages.

-## Support

 By 2020, Russian was supported by all the major translation application and API providers, including Google Translate, Yandex Translate, Microsoft Translator, Amazon Translate, ModernMT and DeepL.

-English-Russian and Russian-English are the highest traffic language pairs for Yandex Translate.

-Russian-Chinese and Chinese-Russian are also significant translation pairs.